Complexity of Finite Borel Asymptotic Dimension: Complexity of forward-independent hitting sets

 Now for each $(x, y) \in \Dom$, define $\varphi_r(x, y)$ to be the least $k \in \N$ such that $S^k(y) \in (\mcal{H}_r)_x$.
 By Claim~\ref{cl:WellDefined}, we have that $\varphi_r$ is well-defined and it is easy to check that it is Borel as $\mathcal{H}_r$ is Borel.
 To see that $\varphi_r \rest \Dom_x$ is a homomorphism from $\overrightarrow{\mcal{G}}_S \rest \Dom_x$ to $\mcal{D}_r$ for each $x \in [\N]^{\N}$, note that, if $y, y' \in \Dom_x$ and $S(y) = y'$, then $\varphi_r(x, y) = 0$ implies $\varphi_r(x, S(y)) \geq r$ since

 where $n \in \N$ is minimal such that $[x(2rn - r), x(2rn + r)) \cap y \neq \emptyset$.
 If $\varphi_r(x, y) > 0$, then $\varphi_r(x, S(y)) = \varphi_r(x, y) - 1$ by the definition.

-Now we are ready to finish this part of the proof.
-Note that the assumptions of \cite[Theorem~3.1]{fsv2024} are satisfied by the construction of $\varphi_r$ above.
+Now we are ready to finish the first part of the proof.
+Note that the assumptions of Theorem~\ref{thm:FSVversionTwo} are satisfied by the construction of $\varphi_r$ above.
 Hence, there is a Borel set $B\subseteq \N^\N\times \N^\N\times [\N]^\N$ such that

 is $\mbf{\Sigma}^1_2$-complete, where $\overrightarrow{\mcal{G}}'_S$ is the digraph on $\N^{\N} \times [\N]^{\N}$ such that there is a directed edge from $(\gamma, x)$ to $(\delta, y)$ if and only if $\gamma = \delta$ and $S(x) = y$.
 Let